AyaChain-Org/ayachain-alpha/contract/README.md

 ## Contract Deployment

-To deploy the PegoTrack contract to an Ethereum network using Hardhat:
+To deploy the PegoTrack contract to pego using Hardhat:

 1. Set environment variables
    Copy .env-example to .env